 It is exactly an inspiring backdrop, as described in the famous novel Eat, Pray, Love.
-Ubud Writers & Readers Festival open itself for writers, readers, thinkers, and enthusiasts.
-The 5-days festival is packed with interesting events.
+Ubud Writers & Readers Festival opens itself to writers, readers, thinkers, and enthusiasts.
+The 5-day festival is packed with interesting events.

 There are writing workshops, talk shows, dinners to book launchings.
-It’s truly a party for literary.
+It’s truly a party for literature.
 A place to be inspired, mingle with like-minded, and exchange knowledge with others.

 Talk Shows With Interesting Speakers

-The two shared their experiences on growing up under the patronage of influential men.
-Expect the same interesting guests on this year Ubud Readers Festival.
+The two shared their experiences of growing up under the patronage of influential men.
+Expect the same interesting guests at this year Ubud Readers Festival.

 Ubud Writers Festival Programs

-Bookworms may find a lot of new recommendation to their reading lists.
-In here, the guests are able to meet and talks with the authors.
+Bookworms may find a lot of new recommendations for their reading lists.
+Here, the guests are able to meet and talk with the authors.
 Get to know firsthand the inspiration and motivation behind their writing process.
 The touching stories and their experiences.

-Besides, nothing can beat the experience of knowing the author point of view.
+Besides, nothing can beat the experience of knowing the author’s point of view.
 And it does make the book a lot more relatable and appealing.

-Improve writing skill by joining writing workshops led by experts from the literature world.
+Improve writing skills by joining writing workshops led by experts from the literature world.
 Some of the writers will teach how to create characters.
 And developing an interesting moment in a story.
-In the writing workshop, participants will get a new insight.
+In the writing workshop, participants will get new insight.

 Like how writers get their inspiration and how to overcome creative blocks.
 Learn also the technical matters in the writing process.
 How to write a clear and compelling story and develop a scene.
 Learn about the ethics of writing and how words can influence so many people.